swd12012/RPE_RACE/README.md

 I did make a heatmap, though the ENSEMBL IDs were pretty useless as well.

-I put the ENSEMBL IDs into [this website](https://biotools.fr/mouse/ensembl_symbol_converter) to generate a gene symbol list:
+I put the ENSEMBL IDs into [this website](https://biotools.fr/mouse/ensembl_symbol_converter) to generate a gene symbol list of the top 30 DEGs that are in the heatmap:

 | ENSEMBL ID         | Gene symbol   |
 |--------------------|---------------|